-

 lesser-known gems, newer works, opera choruses, songs from the shows,

-come-and-sing events - and include school choirs when we can.
+come-and-sing events - and we include school choirs in our concerts when

 -